bixbydevelopers/capsule-sample-space-resorts/README.md

 These are continuations of the outer "find" queries that allow users to refine their space resorts search by providing additional inputs.
 Since the goal for outer "find" queries is `SpaceResort#all`, we annotate both the goal and the "Continuation of" to also be `SpaceResort#all`.
-We annotate any resort names, planets and search criteria as Values.
+Any resort names, planets and search criteria are annotated as Values.
 This reissues a search with the new inputs being added to those already in context.

 ### Property Projection Flows (Planet, Gravity)